debops/debops/docs/rules.rst

   Optional.
 Custom name used in the generated ferm rule definition file.

 ``role_weight``
   Optional.
-This allows to set the same ``weight`` for all rules of a particular Ansible role.
+This allows to set the same ``item.weight`` for all rules of a particular Ansible role.

 ``rule_state``